andrecastrosousa/casino/README.md

 # MindSwap Academy Casino
 Welcome to the MindSwap Academy Casino!
 This project aims to create an interactive and enjoyable online casino experience.
-Players can engage in various mini-games such as poker, blackjack, and roulette.
-The games will commence when a waitingRoom has at least three clients, who will then be presented with three mini-games to select from.
+Players can engage in various mini-games such as poker, blackjack, and slots.
+The games will start when a waitingRoom has at least three clients, who will then be presented with three mini-games to select from.

 ## Authors